dashohoxha/killercoda-scenarios/misc/sharing-data-with-sshfs/step5.md

    `ls -l ~/data2/`{{execute}}

-2. Mount the cache directory for the first user:
+2. Mount the data directory for the first user:

    On the first terminal: `whoami`{{execute T1}}

-   Let's do a manual login first, so that the fingerprint of `host01` is added on the list of known hosts:
+   Let's do a manual login first, so that the fingerprint of `host01` is added on the list of known hosts of the root user:

    `ssh user1@host01 -i ~first-user/.ssh/data-server`{{execute}}